koala9013/Resume/Fengkai Liu_Resume.md

 ***Key Accomplishments:***

 - As a developer in publishing the Honor Magic (the world's first AI mobile phone).
 Responsible for the development of some system apps.
-- Co-developed a decision making system using rule management system and machine learning algrithom.
+- Co-developed a decision making system using rule management system and machine learning algorithm.
 - Designed a new technique to mirror apps to different platforms from android system and developed a cross-platform system to implement it.

 #### BeWinner Technologies Co, Ltd.                                                        Sep/2011-June/2016